lvhernandez/will-sdk-for-signature-sigcaptx-windows/GETTING-STARTED.md

 Having downloaded the samples you will need to install your Signature license in the code:

-Search and replace '<<license>>' with your evaluation license string.
+Search and replace '<<license>>' with the standard license from above.
 For example change:
 ```
     const LICENCEKEY = "<<license>>";